How to Help Channel Partners Convert an Opportunity into a Deal!

-Benjamin Franklin’s historical words of financial wisdom— “Time is money”—seems to have been inadvertently adopted by many of today’s deal closers for all the wrong reason.
+Benjamin Franklin’s historic words of financial wisdom— “Time is money”—seems to have been inadvertently adopted by many of today’s deal closers for all the wrong reason.
 Instead of trying to develop fruitful, longer-term clients, channel partners seem complacent at targeting the stranglers of the b2b landscape for quick, stress-free revenue.

-Here are 3 lead nurturing strategies you can deploy into your channel marketing infrastructure that will help partners endure a cost-effective and profitable skill set:
+Here are 3 lead nurturing strategies you can deploy into your channel infrastructure that will help partners endure a cost-effective and profitable skill set:

 1.)
 Acknowledge lead’s pain points:

 Consumers in all phases of the b2b buying process want something that will help eradicate their problems.
 Therefore, simply pitching your product and stating its value without being cognitive about what your consumer might be looking for is a surefire tactic to never see a profit.